Free Resources for Learning to Read

 These beautiful worksheets are also extremely comprehensive!
 Use them as a review for beginner readers!
 Matching letters, missing letters, circle the letters, dot-to-dot, color by letter codes activities, and many more!

-GOLDEN DOCUMENT for Understanding High-Frequency Words!!
+Golden Document for Understanding High-Frequency Words!!

 Golden Document for Understanding High Frequency Words